School advocates call Baker’s funding proposal inadequate

 While the October 1 enrollment numbers form the basis for the education funding formula every year, some advocates question whether they are the right numbers to use this year, since the drop is likely temporary, due to the pandemic.

-“I do believe, post pandemic, those kids are going to be back in our schools,” said Beth Kontos, president of the American Federal of Teachers Massachusetts.
+“I do believe, post pandemic, those kids are going to be back in our schools,” said Beth Kontos, president of the American Federation of Teachers Massachusetts.
 “I would prefer to look at pre-pandemic numbers and base the budget on that.”

 “When you build that into the count, you’re baking in a bunch of problems,” Jones said of the 2020 enrollment numbers.
 “You’re artificially having a lower foundation budget than you would have otherwise.”